- What are the suspicious matter reporting obligations?

 - systems and controls to ensure compliance with the AML/CTF reporting obligations

 should be designed so suspicious activity and suspicious customer behaviour is identified, investigated and, where required, reported to AUSTRAC.

 However, activity that appears unusual is not necessarily suspicious.
 Many customers will, for example, have an erratic pattern of transactions or account activity.
 This unusual activity may prompt further enquiry and enhanced customer due diligence procedures, which may in turn require the reporting entity to decide whether the activity is suspicious and therefore should be reported to AUSTRAC in an SMR.

-AUSTRAC publishes regular typologies and case studies reports to assist reporting entities understand their AML/CTF obligations.
+AUSTRAC publishes various reports, briefs, risk assessments and case studies to help reporting entities understand their AML/CTF obligations.
 Each report contains numerous case studies detailing the various methods criminals use to conceal, launder or move illicit funds, both in Australia and overseas.
-The reports also list indicators which may assist reporting entities to identify potential money laundering and terrorism financing activity (see appendix A of each AUSTRAC typology report available on the AUSTRAC website).
+The reports also list indicators which may assist reporting entities to identify potential money laundering and terrorism financing activity (see the Publications section of the AUSTRAC website).

 Reporting entities submitting an SMR must provide details about their business and all details known about:

 - the suspicious matter